New Zealand Study Visa: Step-by-Step Guide for Indian Students 2026

 Step 2: Pay Your Tuition Fees

-You may be required to pay the first year’s tuition fees either before applying or after receiving an Approval in Principle from Immigration New Zealand, depending on your institution and application pathway.
+You may be required to pay the first year’s tuition fees either upfront or, in some cases, after receiving an Approval in Principle (AIP), depending on how your application is assessed.

 Step 3: Gather Required Documents